Whole Again:

 Reconnection to Self and Spirit

-Rediscover inner guidance and the quiet strength beneath the noise.
+Rediscover your innate inner guidance and the quiet strength that is waiting with you beneath the noise.

 Integration of Knowledge and Experience